jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 ### Summary

-The ability to deploy Spring Boot, VMware GemFire `ClientCache` applications to Pivotal CloudFoundry yet connect your application to an externally managed, standalone VMware GemFire cluster is powerful.
+The ability to deploy Spring Boot, [vmware-gemfire-name] `ClientCache` applications to Pivotal CloudFoundry yet connect your application to an externally managed, standalone [vmware-gemfire-name] cluster is powerful.

 Indeed, this is a useful arrangement and stepping stone for many users